 LASIK & Dry Eyes

-Having a sufficient quantity of a normal healthy tear film is a requirement for a successful LASIK Eye Surgery procedure.
-A healthy tear film contains several components that actually help to protect the eye against infection under normal circumstances as well as when the eye has undergone a surgical procedure such as LASIK.
-Thus, having a sufficient quantity of tears is important.
-In addition, the tear film provides a smooth optical surface and is actually an integral part of clear vision.
-If your tear film is inadequate before your LASIK surgery, it is sometimes possible to get inaccurate measurements when performing corneal topography or aberrometry.
-These faulty measurements can certainly affect your results as well.
-So, in order to have the best results, you should have as normal tear film as possible.
-During your consultation, your LASIK surgeon and their staff will be evaluating your tear film.
-They may directly observe the tear film with the slit lamp biomicroscope, they may measure the quantity of tears you produce using a Shirmer Test, they may use special dyes such as one that glows under a blacklight called fluorescein, or one that can tell if the lack of tears is harming the outermost layer of cells on the cornea, called Rose Bengal.
-Sometimes your surgeon may order a very sophisticated test called a Lactoferrin Assay if they wish to obtain even more precise information.
-The real goal is for the surgeon to get a comfort level with the quantity of tears so that you can get the best results.
+A normal, healthy tear film is a requirement for a successful LASIK Eye Surgery procedure.
+A healthy tear film contains several components that help to protect the eye against infection, and it provides a smooth optical surface that is integral to clear vision.
+Before LASIK and during your consultation, your surgeon and their staff will evaluate your tear film.
+They may directly observe the tear film with a slit lamp biomicroscope.
+They may measure the quantity of tears you produce.
+They may use special dyes such as fluorescein, which glows under a cobalt blue light, which can tell them whether the lack of tears is harming the outermost layer of cells on the cornea.
+Sometimes your surgeon may order a very sophisticated test called a Lactoferrin Assay, which measures the amount of lactoferrin in the tears.
+The real goal is for the surgeon to be comfortable with the quantity of your tears so that you can get the best possible results.

-If the surgeon determines that your tear film is not sufficient there are a number of treatment options that may be used to help fortify your tears before your LASIK procedure.
-These options include having you use moisturizing drops and lubricating drops to add to the quantity of tears you have.
-A common practice is to insert tiny polymer plugs, called Punctal Plugs, into the tear ducts.
-By blocking the drainage, it helps you retain more tears on the surface of the eye and helps to eliminate Dry Eyes.
-Punctal Plugs can be made from silicone or collagen and can be of different types that can be left in for many weeks or months so that the quantity of tears is sufficient.
-Another way the surgeon can treat preoperative Dry Eyes is by prescribing Restasis drops which are a biopharmaceutical medication that actually helps you produce more of your own tears.
-Any and all of these options may be used by the surgeon in order to prepare your tears for LASIK surgery in the event you have Dry Eyes beforehand.
+If the surgeon determines that your tear film is inadequate, there are a number of treatment options that can help fortify your tears before your LASIK procedure—for example, the surgeon may instruct you to use lubricating drops to increase the quantity of your tears.
+A common practice is to insert tiny polymer plugs, called punctal plugs, into the tear ducts.
+This is like a plumbing solution: we close one of the drains so the little water that the tap produces stays in the sink longer rather than going into the nose via these drains.
+Punctal plugs can be made from silicone or collagen, and some types of punctal plugs can be left in for many weeks or months, until the quantity of tears is sufficient.
+Another way the surgeon can treat preoperative dry eyes is by prescribing Restasis drops, a biopharmaceutical medication that actually helps you produce more of your own tears.

-A critical part of your consultation will be openly discussing the medications that you currently use with the eye surgeon and their staff.
-Even if you think that they are not important, perhaps because you bought them in the pharmacy without a prescription, you MUST tell the doctor that you use them as they may be indirectly the cause of Dry Eyes before or after your LASIK procedure.
-The surgeon needs to know this beforehand.
+During your consultation it is critical that you discuss any medications you currently use with the eye surgeon and their staff.
+Even if you think that they are not important (perhaps because you bought them at the pharmacy without a prescription) you MUST tell the doctor that you use them, as they may indirectly cause dry eyes before or after your LASIK procedure.

 Dry Eye after LASIK surgery